 A dying dog becomes very unsteady on their feet and has difficulty moving from one point to another.
-This might be due to physical weakness, impaired brain function, or even a combination of the two.
-In a dying dog, weakness is most likely due to not eating, severe diarrhea, or blood loss.
-However, a dog that suddenly becomes uncoordinated may have a treatable condition such as an ear infection, so be sure to seek veterinary attention if in doubt.
+This might be due to physical weakness, impaired brain function, or a combination of the two.
+In a dying dog, weakness is most likely due to not eating, severe diarrhea, dehydration, or fluid loss.
+However, a dog that suddenly becomes uncoordinated may have a treatable condition such as an ear infection or vestibular disease, so be sure to seek veterinary attention if you're in doubt.

 2. Extreme Fatigue

-A vomiting dog will have less energy and be less active, even if their condition is not serious.
+A sick dog will have low energy and be less active, even if their condition is not serious.
 However, when a dog is actively dying, they will show signs of extreme fatigue.
 The animal will most likely lie in one spot without attempting to get up anymore, and they may no longer even have the strength to lift their head.

 Again, this tends to be a slow decline and may be due to anemia, poor circulation, or lack of energy.
 If your dog's gums appear white or pale instead of pink, this can indicate anemia, which is a serious sign.
 Likewise, if their gums are pink but, when pressed with a finger, become white and stay white for several seconds, this is a sign of circulatory collapse, which is a precursor to death.

 A dying dog likely shows no interest in food or water.
 When it does eat, it often cannot keep food down.
 As death draws closer, your dog may refuse to eat anything at all.
 Again, be aware that a dog who feels unwell may not want to eat, so interpret your pet's lack of appetite as part of the bigger picture and seek veterinary attention where appropriate.